melinayu/Python-CRUD-Program/README.md

     ```

 2. **CRUD Operations:**
-    * **Create:** Add a new [Data Entity] record, for example, a new customer in a customer management system, providing details like name, contact information, and preferences.
+    * **Create:** Add a new employees data record, for example there is a new employee in a particular division, providing details like NIK, name, age, gender, domicile, and position applied.
-    * **Read:** Search and retrieve customer information by name, ID, or other relevant criteria.
+    * **Read:** Search and retrieve employee information by NIK, name, age, gender, domicile, and position applied.
-    * **Update:** Modify customer details, such as updating their address or contact details.
+    * **Update:** Modify existing new employee data details, such as updating their age or position details.
-    * **Delete:** Remove a customer record from the system (with appropriate authorization, if applicable).
+    * **Delete:** Remove a employee record from the system for those who fail to reach the final stage.

 ## Data Model
-This project utilizes a [Data Structure] (e.g., relational database, JSON documents) to represent [Data Entity] data.
+This project utilizes a dictionary in list on python to represent new employees data.
 The following fields are typically stored:
+   * NIK: (int) - Primary key in new employees data and to describe the identity of the new employee.
-   * [Field 1]: (Data type) - Description of the field's purpose in the business context.
+   * Name: (str) -  The name of the new employee.
+   * Age: (int) -  The age of the new employee (up to 2 digits and less than 31).
-   * [Field 2]: (Data type) - Description of the field's purpose in the business context.
+   * Gender: (str) -  The gender of the new employee (male/female).
-   * ...
-(List all relevant fields)
+   * Domicile: (str) -  The current residence address of the new employee.
+   * Position: (str) -  Parts of work units within the company that have different duties and responsibilities.

 ## Contributing
 We welcome contributions to this project!
-Please feel free to open a pull request, sent to [your_email] or submit an issue if you encounter any problems or have suggestions for improvements.
+Please feel free to open a pull request, sent to melinayusafitri@gmail.com or submit an issue if you encounter any problems or have suggestions for improvements.